Edge-Locksmith-Services/Locksmith-website/businessanalysis.md

 ## 5.1 Preliminary operational concept

 ### a) operational policies and constraints;
+The system shall be easliy accessible and able to be accessed via the internet.
+The system shall only display infromation that the client determines is important for the company.
 ### b) description of the proposed system;
+The system shall be a website which is used to list infomration about the company Edge Locksmith Services including how to contact the company, what services the company offers and other information determined by the client.
 ### c) modes of system operation;
+The system shall operate at all times when the internet is operational to allow for the use of the website by potential customers.
 ### d) user classes and other involved personnel; and
+The primary user class would be the customers that are browsing the website.
+Other invloved personal would be the administrators of the website determing that the correct information is being displayed and the website is operational.
 ### e) support environment.

 ## 5.2 Preliminary operational scenarios